Carlosf96/PWA/README.md

 *PWA*

-A progressive web app written in Node using Hapi[server-side],
+A progressive web app written with Vue and Node using Hapi[server-side],
 CouchDB[server-side],
 PouchDB[client-side],